mintedreward/heartmail/stamps-specs/sw-2110-identity-verification.md

 the way this works is that Unisot signs a message they have verified the user's identity by scanning government documents.
 This assures the user is real.
 The user can then have this show up on their profile, essentially saying "verified by Unisot".
-The signatures and keys used to verify the user can be paymail keys and can use the key logging and revocation protocols.
+The signatures and keys used to verify the user can be email2 keys and can use the key logging and revocation protocols.